 All registered US voters are eligible to vote by absentee ballot while studying abroad.

-If you would like to vote in a U.S. election while you are studying abroad, you must register to have an absentee ballot sent to you at your local address oversees.
+If you would like to vote in a US election while you are studying in Dublin, you must register to have an absentee ballot sent to you at your local address in Dublin.
 Every state has slightly different requirements on absentee voting and you should visit the Federal Absentee Voting website for complete information.

 However, follow the guidelines below to ensure that your absentee ballot is counted:

-- Register to vote and request your ballot in a timely manner - no later than September
+- Register to vote and request your ballot in a timely manner - not later than September.

 - VOTE - mail your ballot not later than October 15th of the election year.

 - Use the Federal Write in Absentee Ballot if you are overseas and your State absentee ballot does not arrive in time to be mailed back by the state's deadline.